uqlibrary/technology-training/R/ANOVA-lm/anova-lm.md

 ![](anova-lm_files/figure-gfm/unnamed-chunk-17-1.png)<!-- -->

+## The inbetween…

+Before going into Tidymodels, it should be mentioned there are *many* excellent linear regression packages.
+To name a few:

+-   nlme
+-   lmer
+-   lmerTest
+-   glmmTMB
+-   and more…

+The packages vary in the methods, how to specify random factors, etc.
+The model outputs also tend to be not so friendly to export into a table and document.

 ## Introducing Tidymodels

-Like the tidyverse package, the tidymodels framework is a collection of packages for modeling and machine learning following the tidyverse principles.
+Like the tidyverse package, the Tidymodels framework is a collection of packages for modeling and machine learning following the tidyverse principles.